Bay City Park

 Bay City Park, is a multi-purpose stadium in the suburb of Oteha in Auckland, New Zealand.
-It is used for football matches and cricket and is the home stadium of NRFL Championship side East Coast Bays.
+It is used for football matches and cricket and is the home stadium of Northern League side East Coast Bays.

 History

 In 1991, Bay City Park was opened as the new home of East Coast Bays.

-In September 2022, FIFA announced that Bay City Park were shortlisted to be a team base camp for the 2023 FIFA Women's World Cup.
-On 12 December 2022, it was announced Bay City Park would be used as the training ground for the United States during the world cup.
-As part of being a host venue, Bay City Park will receive upgrades to the lower fields in order to be up to international standard.
-The changing rooms are also being upgraded including expanding two of them and having heating installed in the club rooms.
+In September 2022, FIFA announced that Bay City Park was shortlisted to be a team base camp for the 2023 FIFA Women's World Cup.
+On 12 December 2022, it was announced Bay City Park would be used as the training ground for the United States during the tournament.
+As part of being a host venue, Bay City Park received upgrades to the lower fields in order to be up to international standard.
+The changing rooms were also upgraded including expanding two of them and having heating installed in the club rooms.
+For the World Cup, a temporary gym tent was built and carpeted in the carpark with gym machines and equipment as well.
+On the lower fields a temporary office and operations complex were also installed.

+On 12 August 2023, Bay City Park hosted its first ever night game under the new lights as East Coast Bays beat Onehunga Mangere United 4–1.

 International matches

 Bay City Park has hosted one international match between New Zealand U-20s and Austria U-20s.
 This was a friendly game in the build up to the 2015 FIFA U-20 World Cup held in New Zealand.
+The United States also played the Philippines in an unofficial 70-minute friendly in the build up to the 2023 FIFA Women's World Cup.